-Between 2010 and 2017, median income in Contra Costa County outpaced that for the US and California; however, median income in East County grew more significantly than the US, California, and all other sectors of the County.
+Between 2010 and 2017, median income in Contra Costa County outpaced that for the U.S. and California; however, median income in the eastern part of the County grew more significantly than the U.S., California, and all other sectors of Contra Costa.
 Nonetheless, income disparities by ethnicity, age, and gender remain a key characteristic of the local economic environment.

-Thus, given Los Medanos College's deep commitment to equity and social justice, goals and objectives are centered on improving the socio-economic conditions of its students by focusing on instructional programs, which will ultimately provide graduates with livingwage occupations.
+Given LMC's deep commitment to equity and social justice, its goals and objectives are centered on improving the socio-economic conditions of its students by focusing on instructional programs, which will ultimately provide graduates with living-wage occupations.
 According to the MIT Living Wage Calculator, the living wage in Contra Costa County ranges from a low of \$17.47/hour (one adult/no children) to a high of \$52.94/hour (one adult/three children).
-For two income households, a living wage runs from \$13.12 to \$27.00 per hour.
+For two-income households, a living wage runs from \$13.12 to \$27.00 per hour.

-An analysis of job growth projections correlated to living wages and LMC programs reveals that the College currently offers a number of degree and certificate programs that will ultimately prepare students for direct entry into growing occupational field with living wages, or for transfer to four-year college/university programs for bachelor's degrees required for these occupations.
-However, it does not offer degree or certificate programs, which would prepare students for entry into eleven of the fastest growing occupations in the County, or for entry into several of the top growing industries in terms of new jobs, which also offer living wages.
+An analysis of job growth projections correlated to living wages and LMC programs reveals that the College currently offers a number of degree and certificate programs that will ultimately prepare students for: direct entry into growing occupational fields with living wages; or transfer to four-year institutions to earn bachelor's degrees required for these occupations.
+However, it does not offer degree or certificate programs that would prepare students for entry into: eleven of the fastest growing occupations in the County; or several of the top growing industries, in terms of new jobs that also offer living wages.